-LOCAL TIP: If you visit on a clear day, without too much wind disturbing the surface of the water and creating white caps, stop and focus your eyes on the water for a few minutes.
-As you focus on the shapes and shadows in the water below, you should be able to see marine life swimming in the clear blue waters below.
-Watch closely for seals and otters, and, in the air above, bald eagles.
+LOCAL TIP: If you visit on a clear day, without too much wind (wind disturbs the surface of the water and creates white caps), stop and focus your eyes on the water for a few minutes.
+As you focus on the shapes and shadows there, you should be able to see marine life swimming in the clear blue waters below.
+Watch closely for seals, otters, and perhaps even whales.

-A favorite pastime of Seattle residents is grabbing a tube and floating in the water near one of Seattle’s countless beaches.
+A favorite pastime of Seattle residents is grabbing a tube and lake or river floating near Seattle’s countless beaches.
 It’s so popular in the city that on a hot day floating at popular beaches in Seattle can feel a little congested.

-By midsummer and early fall, Whidbey Island berry patches, farms, and (later) pumpkin patches are ready to be enjoyed.
-If you’re looking for Seattle family fun on a budget, Whidbey Island has miles upon miles of blackberry bushes growing in roadside byways (which are, by law, public land, allowing fruit growing there to be picked).
+From midsummer to early fall, Whidbey Island berry patches, farms, and (later) pumpkin patches are ready to be enjoyed.
+If you’re looking for Seattle family fun on a budget, Whidbey Island has miles upon miles of blackberry bushes growing in roadside byways (which are, by law, public land, which allows fruit growing there to be picked).

-If you have visited many state parks on your Seattle day trips, you know that most Washington state parks feature lush, dense, coniferous forests.
+If you’ve visited many state parks in Washington, you know that most Washington state parks feature lush, dense, coniferous forests.
 These two state parks- located just 14 minutes apart by car – are a little bit different – offering a totally different landscape and a welcoming open space for Seattle transplants like me looking for a little piece of home in the landscapes of open fields.

 Fort Ebey State Park is located on the waterfront on the west side of Whidbey Island on the location of a former US military fort.
 Visitors to Fort Ebey State Park can explore the semi-underground fort and nearby lighthouse.